logickernel/agileflow/README.md

 ./agileflow release --major
 ```

-/*** reWrite this block to be consistent with the rest of the text

 ## Main Branch

 The **main** branch represents the latest build of the software.
-To handle this the release branch containing the development version is set as the default branch and the CD/CI is configured so that there's a merge to main whenever there's a push to the default branch.
+To handle this the release branch containing the latest available release.

 The AgileFlow tool has a utility command that can be used for this purpose.
 Although the plugin is designed to be executed by the CD/CI engine.
 It could be invoked manually

-***/
+The latest branch is usually set as the default branch in the CD/CI engine.